Volunteer with us

 By the time Winne and Pooh were commissioned, larger guns fitted with radar aiming capabilities were available.
 In September 1941, construction began at Wanstone Farm, between St Margaret’s and Dover, for two, 15-inch guns.
 These would use spare barrels originally designed for the Queen Elizabeth-class battleships, that were produced from 1914 until 1947.
 Although of an older design, these guns were faster to load and aim, and the visual fall of shot calibration was replaced by radar.

-With barrels weighing over 100 tons (102 tonnes), the mounting around 70 tons (71 tonnes), and set in approximately 2800 tons (2850 tonnes) of reinforced concrete set deep into the chalk, these guns were the largest, breech-loaded, longest-range weapons to have ever been installed on the British mainland.
-Not only could these guns be used against shipping – they were capable of attacking targets on the French coast and for several miles inland, though this was not in the original plan.
+With barrels weighing over 100 tons (102 tonnes), the mounting around 70 tons (71 tonnes), and set in approximately 2800 tons (2850 tonnes) of reinforced concrete embedded deep into the chalk, these guns were the largest, breech-loaded, longest-range weapons to have ever been installed on the British mainland.
+Not only could these guns be used against shipping – they were also capable of attacking targets on the French coast and for several miles inland, though this was not in the original plan.

 Throughout the cold winter of 1941/2, concrete (mixed on site in large batching plants) was laid, the heavily protected magazines constructed, and other infrastructure put in place.
 Commissioning of the first gun, dubbed ‘Jane’ after 'Just Jane', the raunchy Norman Pett cartoon character that appeared in the Daily Mirror from 1932 to 1959, took place on 20 April 1942.
 Approximately 400 metres away, work had already started on the sister gun, named ‘Clem’ after Clement Atlee, the deputy Prime Minister.
-Commissioning of Clem took place on 22nd May 1942.
+Commissioning of 'Clem' took place on 22nd May 1942.

 The 15-inch (380mm) diameter shells were approximately 5ft 3in long (1.6m) and weighed 1938 lbs (900 kg).
 Shells were stored in racks in the four heavily reinforced magazines, two for each gun.
 Overhead cranes stacked the arriving shells and manoeuvred the stored shells onto trolleys, pulled by small diesel tractor vehicles, for delivery to the gun.

 Within the magazines, a smaller room, elevated above ground level to avoid any possibility of flooding, held the cordite propellant charges.
-Each shot required a full charge of cordite weighing 428 lbs (195 kg), or for additional range, the gun could be supercharged to 490 lbs (223 kg).
+Each shot required a full charge of cordite weighing 428 lbs (195 kg), or for added range, the gun could be supercharged to 490 lbs (223 kg).

 Unlike the weapons installed on ships, where shell and charge transport was highly mechanised, shell and charge handling for these land-based guns was mostly a manual exercise.
 A small hoist was positioned to the rear of the gun’s breech to lift and swing the shell into the loading position.
+The shell was then pushed into the barrel with a powered ram and the propellant loaded behind.

 As with most other coastal emplacements, Wanstone battery was equipped with a deep shelter and plotting room.
 The deep shelters were mainly tunnels excavated into the chalk by the Royal Engineers while the plotting rooms were built as ‘cut and cover’ concrete structures by the construction companies.
 The sites were powered by mains electricity from the high voltage supply via substations located nearby and mains water was laid on from St Margaret’s.